-Most reviews are commissioned, but unsolicited short outlines (300-400 words) can be directed to the Editor.
-If you have already written the paper, please submit it for consideration via our online
+Most reviews are commissioned, but unsolicited reviews can be directed to the Editor.
+If you have already written the paper, please submit it for consideration via our online system

-- Reviews should be either a definitive overview of a major topic connected with pediatrics, or child or adolescent health or an update of knowledge in a somewhat narrower field of current interest - Manuscripts will be assessed in-house and those judged suitable will be peer reviewed before an editorial decision is made - Reviews should be no more than 4500 words, with a maximum of 75 references - References selected for publication should be chosen for their importance, ease of access, and for the "further reading" opportunities they provide; citations to papers published in non-peer-reviewed supplements are discouraged.
-In addition to references, authors should consider supplying a short list of useful websites where readers can find further information on the subject - A 150 word unstructured summary should be included.
-Use of up to 5-6 illustrations is encouraged to aid the reader - Complete transparency about the choice of material included is important to any Review paper.
+- Reviews should be either a definitive overview of a major topic connected with regional health or an update of knowledge in a somewhat narrower field of current interest - Manuscripts will be assessed in-house and those judged suitable will be peer reviewed before an editorial decision is made - Reviews should be around 3500-4000 words, with a maximum of 75 references - References selected for publication should be chosen for their importance, ease of access, and for the "further reading" opportunities they provide; citations to papers published in non-peer-reviewed supplements are discouraged.
+In addition to references, authors should consider supplying a short list of useful websites where readers can find further information on the subject - A 150-word unstructured summary should be included.
+Use of up to 5 items comprising figures, tables, or panels is encouraged to aid the reader - Complete transparency about the choice of material included is important to any Review paper.
 Therefore, all Reviews should include a brief section entitled "Search strategy and selection criteria" stating the sources (including databases, MeSH and free text search terms and filters, and reference lists from journals or books) of the material covered, and the criteria used to include or exclude studies.
-Citations to papers published in non-peer-reviewed supplements discouraged.
+Citations to papers published in non-peer reviewed supplements are discouraged.
 Since these papers should be comprehensive, we encourage citation of publications in non-English languages.
-An example is shown below: